ashuu1/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-it is game website made of HTML and CSS and javascript
+it is Tic-Tac-Toe game website made of HTML and CSS and javascript